 “Vintage Jesus” is a twelve-part sermon series given by Pastor Mark Driscoll of Mars Hill Church in Seattle in 2006.
 In 2007 the series was published as a book by Crossway, coauthored with Gerry Breshears.
 Because it covers the major questions people tend to ask about Jesus, I thought it a fitting series for this blog.
 As I move through each sermon video, I will be highlighting only a few main ideas, so please, watch the videos and/or read the book for a fuller treatment of the question “Who is Jesus?”

-Disclaimer: Mark Driscoll has a somewhat polarizing personality.
-He’s orthodox in his theology but unorthodox in his preaching style, which is casual and contains humor that sometimes qualifies as crass.
+Disclaimer: Mark Driscoll has a polarizing personality.
+He’s orthodox in his theology but unorthodox in his preaching style, which is casual and contains humor that’s sometimes crass.
 (He uses slang expressions and likes to make fun of people.)
-Even though I don’t endorse everything he says and am particularly turned off by his machismo, I have learned a lot from his teachings over the years.
+Even though I don’t endorse everything he says or how he says it and am particularly turned off by his machismo, I have learned from his teachings over the years.
 He very clearly asserts and explains the evangelical perspective (or one of them, anyway) on a variety of issues and makes Christian history and theology interesting.
-Furthermore, he faithfully preaches all of Scripture, even the parts that offend our modern-day sensitivities, and for that I commend him.
+Furthermore, he’s not afraid to preach parts of Scripture that offend our modern-day sensitivities, and for that I commend him.

 The first sermon in the “Vintage Jesus” series addresses the question “Is Jesus God?”, and if so, “Is Jesus the only God?”
 Driscoll, of course, answers in the affirmative.
 He focuses on twelve different claims Jesus made during his earthly ministry, each one more extraordinary than the next, that differentiate him from all the other spiritual leaders in the history of the world.
 He demonstrates that Christians are narrow because Jesus was narrow; his claims to Godhood were singular, exclusive, and still remain unparalleled: I alone am perfect.
 I alone have the power to forgive sin, and the right to judge it.
 I alone am the way to heaven.
 And so on.
 No wonder they killed him!